oasdflkjo/dotfiles_plus_plus/readme.md

 - PowerShell profile with symlink
 - Neovim config with symlink
 - AHK scripts and window_manager.exe run at Windows startup
+- window_manager.py is currently brute force but is manageable

 ## Features
-- Custom AutoHotkey script for on-the-fly window resizing (automating this is endgame)
+- Custom AutoHotkey script for on-the-fly window resizing

+- Automated resizing of preselected windows.

+- Goal is to have predefined layouts so that certain window environment can be created and it looks same every time.

+- wezterm could be utilized better